Brymahh/Brymahh/README.md

 #### About Me!!

 I do have an undergrad in Structural Engineering, but I am geared towards leveraging data science techniques in solving problems and execution of project deliverables.
-I have a range experience utilizing data tools such as Excel, SQL, Python, PowerBI and Tableau in business operations.
+I have a experience utilizing tools such as Excel, SQL, Python, PowerBI and Tableau in making data driven decisions and solving problems.
 I'm a firm believer of `you can do great things from a small place`.

 -----------
-I've decided to finally update my repo, do some more projects before the year runs out.
-Excited already.😁
+`I've decided to finally update my repo, do some more projects before the year runs out.
+I'm excited already.😁`

 ----------------------------